Dr. Karen McCormick

 I have volunteered with Citizen’s Climate Lobby, an advocacy group working toward legislation at the national level to address the effects of climate change on our planet.
 This national bipartisan organization is a great example of how we can bridge the political divide and work toward solutions that benefit us all.

-I am so passionate about our state and want to continue to work for policies that help Colorado families.
+I am so passionate about our state and our city and want to continue to work for policies that help hardworking Colorado families.

-With the opportunity to continue to advocate for families, health care, education, LGBTQ rights, reproductive rights, affordability and economic opportunity, the future of our planet and more – I am honored to be the State Representative for Colorado’s House District 11 covering Longmont.
-I am running for re-election in November 2026 and would love your support!
+With the opportunity to continue to advocate for families, health care, education, LGBTQ rights, reproductive rights, immigrant protections, affordability and economic opportunity, the future of our planet and more – I am honored to be the State Representative for Colorado’s House District 11 covering Longmont.
+We have gotten so much work done in these areas and there is so much more to do!
+Term limits in Colorado seem to come fast so help me over the finish line as I am run for re-election in November 2026 for my last term.
+I would love to have you on our team!